 Tim emphasizes three expressions of the Dharma: investigation, non-resistance, and compassion.
 Our daily lives prove a tailor-made spiritual path for each person when we are willing to investigate areas of constriction and resistance.
 This reveals our personal suffering created by the illusion of a separate self.
 A deep sense of non-resistance and compassion brings balance to investigation.
 Relaxing fully into this moment is the essence of non-resistance.
 Compassion brings sensitivity and kindness as we meet all aspects of ourselves.
 This allows the heart’s release into stillness.

-A Co-Guiding Teacher of Seattle Insight Meditation Society, Tim offers talks, classes, interviews, and retreats.
-He also works closely with leadership and volunteers at SIMS as a member of the board of directors.
+A Co-Guiding Teacher of Seattle Insight, Tim offers talks, classes, interviews, and retreats.
+He also works closely with leadership and volunteers at Seattle Insight as a member of the board of directors.
 Tim has inhabited many roles: husband, father, wilderness ranger, martial artist, hospice volunteer, massage therapist.
-His relationship with his wife and daughter are a joyful and fundamental part of his dharma practice
+His relationship with his wife and daughter are a joyful and fundamental part of his dharma practice.

 A native of Detroit, Cubba has lived on Seattle’s Eastside for the past 20 years where she and her husband raised their three children.
 A social worker by training, she is a currently a Parent Education Instructor at Bellevue College with a private practice coaching parents.
 For fun she is an amateur dog trainer and loves dogs, horses, hiking, grandchildren, and as many books as the library will allow her to check out.